 By the end of 1908 the fundamental ideas of the Liberals and Labor (sic.) had been written into the statute book.
-Australia, as they saw it, was to be a liberal, bourgeois society in which the materially weak, the aged, the lame and the blind were to be protected against the laws of supply and demand by a benevolent though austere and frugal state.”
+Australia, as they saw it, was to be a liberal, bourgeois society in which the materially weak, the aged, the lame and the blind were to be protected against the laws of supply and demand by a benevolent though austere and frugal state.
 (A Short History of Australia by Manning Clark, page 221.)

 Alfred Deakin’s administration came to an end in November 1908 when Labour withdrew their support from a proposed Bill which would have made conscription (among males) universally compulsory.
-Andrew Fisher was installed as Deakin’s successor, but like every Australian Prime Minister he presided over a minority government – of which more in due course.
+Andrew Fisher was installed as Deakin’s successor, but like every Australian Prime Minister thus far he presided over a minority government – of which more in due course.

-Most white Australians were relatively comfortably off in 1908, with more time, and funds than had ever previously been the case.
-Insecurities over possible Japanese expansionist ambitions were greatly allayed by the visits to Sydney and Melbourne of the American Battle Fleet, alluded to in 1907: Consolidation and Stability.
+Most white Australians were relatively comfortably off in 1908, with more time and funds than had ever previously been the case.
+Insecurities over possible Japanese expansionist ambitions were greatly allayed by the visits to Sydney and Melbourne of the American Battle Fleet, alluded to in 1907: Cautious Optimism.
 “Newspapers reported that greater and more enthusiastic crowds thronged the streets than on any previous occasion in the nation’s history, except for that of the Commonwealth’s inaugural celebrations.”
 Australians re-christened the Battle Fleet “The Great White Fleet”, and articles in newspapers reflected the widespread public view that its might was a tangible expression of the superiority of “the Anglo Saxon Race”, which needless to say included Americans (indigenous peoples, blacks, hispanics, Asians and so forth conveniently and unquestioningly excluded).

 Many lovers of sport could perhaps be forgiven for regarding the most noteworthy event of 1908 as the birth at Cootamundra New South Wales on 27th August of possibly the greatest batsman in cricket history, Donald George Bradman.

-The generally buoyant mood in the nation produced a noticeably greater appetite leisure, particularly sport.
+The generally buoyant mood in the nation produced a noticeably greater appetite for leisure activities, particularly sport.
 Interest and participation in football, cricket, cycling, rugby, tennis and boxing were at an all time high.
-Given the large amounts of money to be gleaned from - both legally and illegally – from this burgeoning passion for sport it should come as no surprise that men of an entrepreneurial bent began to roll up their sleeves and prepare to make a killing.
+Given the large amounts of money to be gleaned - both legally and illegally – from this burgeoning passion for sport it should come as no surprise that men of an entrepreneurial bent began to roll up their sleeves and prepare to make a killing.
 Perhaps the two most prominent of these were Melbourne “larrikin” John Wren, and Hugh McIntosh, who had grown up in Broken Hill, and was later based in Sydney.